 - Issues under Safety Standards Act

 - Timely appeals of unfavorable decisions made by contracting officers.
 To preserve your rights, you may be forced to request relief at the Armed Services Board for Contract Appeals or Civilian Board of Contract Appeals.

 - Cure Notices.
 Notice from the Government that your contract may be terminated.

-Contact us today to schedule a free interview to address your concerns.
+Contact us today to schedule an interview to address your concerns.
 This general information is not legal advice.
 It is designed for educational purposes only.